-Plato’s Politeia is the greatest work of political philosophy, and the best teaching in our possession to better understand ourselves in our relationship to the just city.
+Plato’s Politeia is the greatest work of political philosophy, and the best teaching in our possession to better understand ourselves and our relationship to the just city.
 Why is it the greatest work?
 Because it offers a glimpse into the greatest of the virtues, namely justice.
 A closer look at justice reveals its uniqueness.
 Justice is what allows for the possibility of all other virtues to come into being: such as courage, moderation, and so on.
 However, justice is protean and not easily tied down.
-Perhaps it may not simply be reduced to a single sentence definition.
-To borrow a phrase from Kant, could justice merely be the grounds for beings to inhabit and express their virtue, rather than justice being the “thing-in-itself?”
+Perhaps it may not simply be reduced to a single definition.
+To borrow a phrase from Immanuel Kant, could justice merely be the grounds for beings to inhabit and express their virtue, rather than justice being the “thing-in-itself?”
 In the Politeia, Plato reveals, however disingenuously, the problems of the regime, and therefore the problems of the greatest regime.
 Since the topic concerns the greatest regime, we cannot locate such a regime anywhere in existence.
 Now, whether this regime is possible is later addressed by Sir Thomas More, a studious reader of Plato, as described in his Utopia, a Greek term meaning literally “no place”, a non-existent city.

 At any rate, we begin.
 First, a note on the title and form of the dialogue.
 In order to understand Plato, we must proceed as investigators piecing together a great puzzle.
 Because we cannot speak with Plato or Socrates or any of his contemporaries, we rely whole-handedly on the authority of the text for evidence, and the text comes to us in the form of a dialogue.
 The title of this particular dialogue comes down to us as the Politeia, which was the original Greek word meaning the “body politic” or more specifically the “regime”.
 It was, however, later translated by the great Latin lover of the Greeks, Cicero, as Res Publica, which may be translated to mean the “commonwealth” or the “public affair”.
 From his translation we have inherited our own crude version, called ‘The Republic’.
 Today, our word for a republic means a particular regime, or particular “form of government”.
 However, this degeneration of the word should not cloud our ability to try to understand Plato’s Politeia as he understood it.
 We who are given the remarkable privilege of approaching and conversing with the ancients must avoid the temptation to boorishly enter their world.
 Instead we should tread lightly, with grace and virtue.
 After all it is a commonly held opinion that the most recent generation has climbed higher, has progressed further, and can therefore surveys things from a superior point of reference.
 It is prejudice against those who have come before us.
 Progress of this kind diminishes our intellectual capacities.
 Instead we should ask: What can Plato teach us about ourselves?